-The nearby coast offers some of the best birding available in North America.
+The California Coastal National Monument offers some of the best birding available in North America.
 Here you will find sea and wading birds, including loons, cormorants, jaegars, grebes, scoters, pelicans, snowy plovers, sanderlings, dunlins, western and Bonaparte's gulls, and Caspian terns.

 Traveling inland towards public lands in the Diablo Range, you may surprise a flock of wild turkeys as you drive Coalinga Road in southern San Benito County.
 Roadrunners, yellow-billed magpies, and turkey vultures are frequently sighted.
 Golden and bald eagles are also seen.
 Other raptors which frequent the rolling grasslands and surrounding chaparral include northern harriers white-tailed kites, merlins, and Cooper's and sharp-shinned hawks.

 The San Benito Research Mountain Natural Area offers an interesting assemblage of species because of the elevation.
 At 5,247 feet, San Benito Mountain is the highest mountain in the southern Diablo Range and you might be surprised to see or hear a black-chinned sparrow.
 Clark's nutcrackers have been seen near San Benito Mountain.
 Other species found here include the sage sparrow, mountain quail, Cassin's finch, Townsend's solitaire, Oregon junco and Audubon's warbler.